"The best album of the year!"

 Apart from the duo Caamaño&Ameixeiras, her most personal project, she often collaborates with other musicians.
 Furthermore, she is part of the trio Quinta San Vitorio, together with Pedro Lamas and Sofia Portugal, and of the Europejska Orkiestra, directed by Roberto Somoza.

 Since the age of five, Antía Ameixeiras attends Galician traditional dance and tambourine classes in Baio (Costa da Morte), her hometown.
 She has always been a lover of traditional culture.
 In 2010, she graduates as a violin player in the Professional Conservatory of Music in Carballo (A Coruña).
 Later in Santiago de Compostela, she enrolls A Central Folque and changes the classical violin for the traditional.
 She has been trained by teachers such as Quim Farinha, Gutier Álvarez, Sofia Hogstadious, Michalis Kouloumis and Kate Young, who she knew while living in Prague, the city where Antía gets in touch with another European music.
-She makes several musical stays in Bulgaria learning popular music and, in 2017, she started to study jazz and improvised music, first in the Escuela Estudio, then in the Stage de impro of Mydriase school in France and lastly in the Taller de Músics in Barcelona.
+She makes several musical stays in Bulgaria learning popular music and, in 2017, she started to study modern music, first in the Escuela Estudio, then in the Stage de impro of Mydriase school in France and lastly in the Taller de Músics in Barcelona.

 In 2015, she receives the grant Beca de Excelencia Artística Galega. which takes her on tour with Carlos Núñez throughout the United States.
 She is still collaborating with him.
 Furthermore, she has participated in projects such as the film La Jota by Carlos Saura, the band of Carlos Núñez or the albums Tentemozo by Os Cempés and Galiza by Kepa Junkera.
 In 2016, she joins the historical band Luar na Lubre, records two albums (XXX Aniversario de Luar na Lubre and Ribeira Sacra) and begins to make national and international tours (France, Belgium, United Kingdom, Chile, Argentina, Uruguay, Mexico etc.) In 2019, she records Oîma trio first album.
 Antía has shared the stage with musicians like Gustavo Santaolalla, Jordi Savall y Hespèrion XXI, Dan Ar Braz, Ceumar and Uxía Senlle.